-Dr. El-Mohandes is the Chair-elect of the Association of Schools and Programs in Public Health Board of Directors (ASPPH).
+Dr. El-Mohandes is the Chair of the Association of Schools and Programs in Public Health Board of Directors (ASPPH).
 He is a member of the Board of Directors of Public Health Solutions and serves on the New York City Department of Health and Mental Hygiene’s Advisory Council.
 He is an elected member of the American Pediatric Society and a fellow of the American Academy of Pediatrics.

 CUNY SPH has undergone dramatic transformation since Dr. El-Mohandes became Dean in 2013.
 Under his leadership it became an independent school within the CUNY system and received full re-accreditation in 2016.
 Six new institutes and centers have been launched—with an accompanying surge in research activity and funding—and an active working partnership with the NYC Department of Health and Mental Hygiene has been formed.
 The CUNY SPH instructional portfolio has expanded similarly, with a range of new certificate programs and master’s and doctoral degrees, many of which are available fully online.
 CUNY SPH rose to number 15 out of 202 schools and programs of public health nationwide and number 17 in health policy on the 2023 U.S. News and World Report rankings, marking the school’s rise to the top 10% of all public health schools in less than 10 years.